North Carolina Tar Heels football: Larry Fedora era (2012–2018)

 In 2015, Fedora led the Tar Heels to an 11–1 regular season and the team's first ACC Coastal Division championship.
 The team also finished with a perfect 8–0 record in conference play and were ranked as high as No. 8 in the AP and Coaches' Polls, their highest ranking since 1997.
-In the 2015 ACC Championship Game, the Tar Heels lost to Clemson by a score of 45–37, despite a controversial onside kick penalty.
-The Tar Heels then lost in the Russell Athletic Bowl to Baylor 49–38.
+In the 2015 ACC Championship Game, the Tar Heels lost to Clemson by a score of 45–37, falling short in their comeback attempt The Tar Heels then lost in the 2015 Russell Athletic Bowl to Baylor 49–38.
 The Tar Heels finished the season 11–3 (8–0 ACC) and ranked 15th in the country, marking the team's first postseason Top 25 ranking since 1997.
 After the 2015 season, offensive coordinator Seth Littrell left Carolina to take the head coaching position at North Texas.

 In 2016, Fedora led the Tar Heels to an 8–5 (5–3) record.
 Carolina began the season with a loss to Georgia in the Chick-fil-A Kickoff Game in Atlanta by a score of 33–24.
 Carolina then reeled off four straight wins, which included an upset win over No. 12 Florida State in Tallahassee by a score of 37–35 after a game-winning field goal as time expired, snapping the Seminoles' 22-game home winning streak.
-UNC then suffered an embarrassing home loss to Virginia Tech by a score of 34–3.
-After losing to NC State in the regular season finale, the Tar Heels, who were led by star quarterback Mitch Trubisky, lost in the Sun Bowl to Stanford by a score of 25–23.
-Following the 2016 season, defensive coordinator Gene Chizik resigned to spend more time with his family in Auburn, Alabama.
-Fedora promoted linebackers coach John Papuchis to replace Chizik as defensive coordinator.
+After losing to NC State in the regular season finale, the Tar Heels, who were led by star quarterback Mitch Trubisky, lost in the 2016 Sun Bowl to Stanford by a score of 25–23.
+Following the 2016 season, defensive coordinator Gene Chizik resigned to spend more time with his family.

 Fedora's 2017 and 2018 teams struggled mightily.
-The Tar Heels were unable to find consistent offense, cycling through several starting quarterbacks including LSU transfer Brandon Harris, Chazz Surratt, Nathan Elliott and Cade Fortin.
+The Tar Heels were unable to find consistent offense, cycling through several starting quarterbacks including LSU transfer Brandon Harris, Chazz Surratt, Nathan Elliott, Cade Fortin, and Jace Ruder.
 After going 5–18 in those two seasons, Fedora was fired as head coach following the final game of the 2018 season, an overtime loss to rival N.C.
 State.